camillarees/camillarees.github.io-reading-notes/read-04-structure-webpages-with-hmtl.md

 Understand audience through:
 - User research
-- Detailing requirements
-- Creating user personas and defining use cases
+- User personas and defining use cases
-- Running an analysis of competitors
+- Analysis of competitors
-- UX trends and best practises
+- UX trends and best practices
-- Reviewing internal design guidelines

 **2. Prepare research for quick reference**

-- Keep a quick reference of:
+Keep a quick reference of:
-- Business and user goals,
+- Business and user goals
 - Your personas
 - Use cases